Yung Kayo: Musical style

-In a generally positive review for Yung Kayo's album DFTK, Paul A. Thompson writing for Pitchfork describes Yung Kayo's musical style in the following manner: "DFTK is not a comprehensive survey of everything Kayo can do as a vocalist.
+Green is a member of the D.C. rap movement.
+In a generally positive review for Yung Kayo's album DFTK, Paul A. Thompson, writing for Pitchfork describes Yung Kayo's musical style in the following manner: "DFTK is not a comprehensive survey of everything Kayo can do as a vocalist.
 It smartly excises the flatter, more predictable modes he occasionally lapsed into on his earlier EPs, instead finding him at his most concentratedly chaotic, a steady dose of ungovernable energy."
+Alphonse Pierre of Pitchfork wrote how DTFK served as a notable mixtape that pushed the boundaries rage rap for the better.